tanishqacc/SIP-VS-HOMELOAN/readme.md

-HOME LOAN VS SIP SIP PLAN
+HOME LOAN VS SIP PLAN

 This is a JAVA program that compares the returns on investments when purchasing a home loan using EMI versus investing the capital through a SIP plan.